 - The parent’s reason for relocating

-- The effect that the relocation will have on the other parent’s relationship with the child
+- The effect that one parent’s relocation will have on the other parent’s relationship with the child; and

-Remember, the court’s paramount concern in any matter affecting custody, including relocation, is the child’s best interests.
+Remember, the court’s paramount concern in any matter affecting custody, including relocation, is in the child’s best interest.
 Before agreeing to the change, the judge will take a look at:

 - The child’s involvement with school and extracurricular activities at his or her current location